Project Overview

 Background

+A prior phase of the project evaluated accumulated sediments in the river and identified where removal of sediments would benefit the river's ecosystem.
 The Southwest Florida Water Management District (District) received funding from the state’s General Appropriations Act for the evaluation, design and permitting of the project, which was completed in late 2019.
 Additional state funding was requested and approved in the 2020 legislative session for project implementation.
+The dredging was a multi-year effort beginning March 2022 and ending January 2025.

 Project Partners

-The project is funded by the State of Florida and the District.
-The District is the lead agency implementing the project and is working with input from Hernando County, Florida Fish and Wildlife Conservation Commission and the Florida Department of Environmental Protection.
+The project was funded by the State of Florida and the District.
+The District was the lead agency implementing the project and received input from Hernando County, Florida Fish and Wildlife Conservation Commission and the Florida Department of Environmental Protection.